 If you join Webb Henderson, you will work with all partners and staff within your preferred practice area, and directly with clients, on:

-• Drafting and negotiating documents involved in major infrastructure projects; and
+- Drafting and negotiating documents involved in major infrastructure projects.

 Competition, consumer and economic regulatory law practice area:

-• Assisting major corporates on Commerce Commission cartel investigations and leniency applications, including in respect of dawn raids and criminal cartel investigations;
+- Assisting major corporates on consumer law matters, market studies, substantial market power matters, and on Commerce Commission cartel investigations and leniency applications (including in respect of dawn raids and criminal cartel investigations);

 Telecommunications, media and technology law practice area:

-• TMT commercial transactions, such as agreements for the construction of major telecommunications and internet infrastructure and for the supply of wholesale internet services; and
+- TMT commercial transactions, such as agreements for the construction of major telecommunications and internet infrastructure globally and for the supply of wholesale internet services;

-• Advising on major regulatory projects, particularly in the telecommunications and media sectors.
+- Advising on major regulatory projects in the telecommunications and media sectors; and

-One of the key benefits of Webb Henderson’s working environment is that lawyers are able to work fluidly across all partners and seniors from the beginning of their careers.
+One of the key benefits of Webb Henderson’s working environment is that lawyers are able to work fluidly across all partners and seniors in their preferred practice area, from the beginning of their careers.
 The firm’s fully open plan, single work space, with partners, legal and support staff sitting among one another, as well as the firm’s strong egalitarian and collaborative ethos, helps everyone quickly build strong relationships and creates exceptional learning opportunities.

 Team Values and Culture

-In New Zealand, six partners lead an experienced corporate and finance team, alongside two partners with extensive specialist competition and TMT law expertise.
+In New Zealand, six partners lead an experienced corporate team, alongside two partners with extensive specialist competition and TMT law expertise.

 Examples of the culture in action include:

-• Ensuring inclusivity, equity and diversity are at the forefront of all behaviour, discussion and decision-making;
+- Ensuring inclusivity, equity and diversity are at the forefront of all discussion, decision-making, behaviour and activity;

 Environmental and Social Responsibility